 3.1.4.5.
 Obtain the real-time point cloud data by analyzing and drawing every data point in each frame

 3.2.
 GPS Data Packet

-- Please configure network parameters on the receiving host before receiving GPS Data Packet.
-See Section 2.4 Network settings on the receiving host. - When GPS is selected as the clock source, a GPS Data Packet is triggered every second; When PTP is selected as the clock source, the lidar does not output GPS Data Packet.
+When GPS is selected as the clock source, a GPS Data Packet is triggered every second.
+When PTP is selected as the clock source, the lidar does not output GPS Data Packet.